The UIU Advantage

 Keep up with your academic program’s registration deadlines, session dates, holiday breaks and exam schedules.

 Recent UIU English majors have found success in these professional fields: college athletics coaching, college teaching, ESL teaching, high school coaching/teaching, law, professional communications, retail management, and speech language pathology.

 UIU English students have the advantage of focusing on fewer classes at once with the Two-at-a-Time schedule.

 The English bachelor’s degree program is offered through UIU’s School of Arts and Sciences.

 When you’re ready to apply for your bachelor’s degree in English, we’re ready to help you every step of the way.

 Go Further with a ????

 If English is not quite what you are looking for, check out our Communication Studies

 Associate Professor of English (2013)

-Literature, for Dr. Jordan, is both a record of a people’s past and a potentially imaginative departure from it.
-In the classroom, he encourages students to read carefully and critically—approaching texts in novel ways, attentive to detail and nuance and skeptical of flawed or limited reasoning—but also creatively—imagining new paradigms for knowledge production, new ways of understanding, and more humane ways for framing public debate.
-To listen to Dr. Jordan discuss the importance of studying literature, click here.
+Literature is both a record of a people’s past and a potentially imaginative departure from it.
+In the classroom, I encourage students to read carefully and critically—approaching texts in novel ways, attentive to detail and nuance and skeptical of flawed or limited reasoning—but also creatively—imagining new paradigms for knowledge production, new ways of understanding, and more humane ways for framing public debate.
+To listen to a discussion on the importance of studying literature, click here.